We get it — defining a product strategy can feel overwhelming.

 A product strategy is the blueprint for structuring and refining your approach to product development.

-Think of it like a company-wide compass, making sure your whole team understands what your product is designed to do, who it’s designed for and each of the key levers your team needs to pull to reach that coveted product-market fit.
+Think of it like a company-wide compass, ensuring your whole team understands the product's vision, what your product is designed to do, who it’s designed for, and each of the key levers your team needs to pull to reach that coveted product-market fit.

 A product strategy framework helps you figure out what your product strategy should look like, complete with best-practices and heuristics for common product problems.